UCL/NextBrain/README.md

 - MRI scans in 3 projections: axial, sagittal, coronal
 - images of histology slices stemming from a number of different blocks (regions in the brain).
 Each block contains a number of image slices.
 Images are provided as standard and high resolution images.
 - transformation matrices for moving between MRI and histology diagrams
-- NUMPY arrays to map MRI region to histology blocks (and reverse)
+- NUMPY arrays to map MRI region to histology blocks

 ### Notations
 Throughout this section, the following notations will be used:
 - pixel location *(x,y)*, where x describes the horizontal axis and y the vertical axis of the image
 - slice/image index *z*.
 Images in the MRI/histology folders are labelled starting with 0. *z* describes the z-th image in this folder (i.e. image/slice with label z)
-- *v* the vector representation a location in the 3-dim brain representation of either MRI or histology images.
+- *v* the vector representation a location in the 3-dim brain representation of either MRI or histology images. *v* is in homogeneous co-ordinates and will be used in the form: *(x,y,z,1)*
-- *v'* a transformed vector
+- *v'* a transformed vector. *v'* is in homogeneous co-ordinates and will be used in the form: *(x',y',z',1)*
-- *A* a transformation matrix
+- *A* a transformation matrix.
+Transformation matrices are of shape *4 x 4*, where the 4th row is 0 except for the diagonal element (1).
 - *[(x,y),z]* a co-ordinate representation, whereby the pair *(x,y)* can be represented by the pixel locations, and *z* by the slice/image index.
 It can be read as "pixel at location (x,y) along the z-axis"
 - *axial, sagittal, coronal* : these denote image projections from MRI scans.
 Note: the assignment of these projections to image sequences mentioned below is for illustrative purposes only.
 The actual name of the projection may be different (e.g. sagittal instead of axial).
 However, this is only a labelling issue and does not impact the way co-ordinates are computed and/or transformed.